dominikpajkossy/codesignal-solutions/README.md

 ## Introduction

-In this project, you will find my solutions to coding challenges from CodeSignal.
+In this project, you will find my solutions to coding challenges from CodeSignal, leetcode and various sites.
 Each solution is organized into separate folders based on the challenge name.
 The solutions are written in various programming languages, including Python, Java, and JavaScript.

 ## Installation